 Learning Data Science Through Games and Applications

-Data science is a fast developing science of extracting meaningful information from massive data for better decision making.
+Data science is a fast developing science of extracting meaningful information from massive data for better decision-making.
 It is interdisciplinary by nature, involving statistics, computing, and domain knowledge.
-Important principles of data science will be elaborated through interactive games and real applications.
+Important principles of data science will be elaborated through interactive games and real applications in this course.

 Students will have a basic understanding of the essential components of data science as well as the basic computing skills needed to explore this field further independently.
-They will also have hands on experience in real applications such as sports analytics, a useful skill for academics, hobbies, and various professions.
+The fun, game-based introductions will engage students' interest in data science.

-Lectures will be co-led by Professors Jun Yan and his colleagues (Prof. Haim Bar and HaiYing Wang) and lab sessions will be led by graduate assistants.
+Lectures will be team-led by Professors Haim Bar, HaiYing Wang, and Jun Yan, with lab sessions led by graduate assistants.
 Students taking this class will get the chance to:

-- understand most important principles in making inferences;
+- understand most important principles in data science;

 - learn the basics of data science computing skills - data manipulation, visualization, and analysis;

-- practice on real applications with data from climate change or sports.
+- practice on real applications with data from climate change to sports.